 Foundations vary widely in what they fund, how they assess fit and what outcomes they value.
 Because philanthropy is relationship-led, Kristina said that foundations respond best when you invest time in understanding what they care about.

-Because family foundations often reflect the passions of the founder, understanding origin stories and personal drivers can be as important as aligning with formal focus areas.
-Reviewing previously funded projects can also help clarify what the value of a typical grant is and themes that are of interest to the foundation.
+Family foundations often reflect the passions of the founder, so understanding origin stories and personal drivers can be as important as aligning with formal focus areas.

 Unlike when applying for government grants, connecting with foundation program staff is not only acceptable, but often essential.